Huotes/CommitMaker/README.md

 Chuck Norris' Internet connection is faster upstream than downstream because even data has more incentive to run from him than to him.

 Chuck Norris doesnt wear a watch, HE decides what time it is.

+The show Survivor had the original premise of putting people on an island with Chuck Norris.
+There were no survivors, and nobody is brave enough to go to the island to retrieve the footage.